Tarun-Chandel-Data/openmm-simulation-pipeline/README.md

 # MD Pipeline (OpenMM + AmberTools)

-MD pipeline for a small-molecule/protein system (PDB 5LQF, chain A), used to study binding stability of ligand **WTFA/LIG**.
+MD pipeline for a small-molecule/protein system, used to study binding stability of ligand **WTFA/LIG**.
 System prep via AmberTools (tleap, antechamber), simulation via OpenMM, analysis via MDTraj/cpptraj/MMPBSA.py.

 This repository contains **pipeline code only** — no trajectories, structures, or other simulation data are tracked (see `.gitignore`).